MuSiQue: Multihop Questions via Single-hop Question Composition: Experimental Setup

-The \sh model $M_s$ (which we implement as an End2End model) is trained on only \sh instances---taking $(q_i, C)$ as input, and producing $(A, P_i)$ or $(A, P_{s_i}, S_i)$ as the output.
-Here $P_i$ refers to the singleton supporting paragraph for $q_i$ and $S_i$ refers to whether $C$ is sufficient to answer $q_i$.
-For \datafull, the answerer predicts the \mh question as having sufficient context if $M_s$ predicts all subquestions in the above process to have sufficient context.
+Model $M_s$ is trained on only \sh instances---taking $(q_i, C)$ as input, and producing $(A, P_i)$ or $(A, P_{s_i}, S_i)$ as the output.
+Here $P_i$ refers to the supporting paragraph for $q_i$ and $S_i$ refers to whether $C$ is sufficient to answer $q_i$.
+For \datafull, the answerer predicts $Q$ as having sufficient context if $M_s$ predicts all $q_i$ to have sufficient context.
+We implement 2 such \sh models $M_s$: End2End and Select+Answer, abbreviated as \textbf{EX(EE)} and \textbf{EX(SA)} respectively